erikyao/erikyao.github.io/_posts/2015-05-13-cpp-move-constructor--move-assignment-operator.md

 v2 = getVec(cin);	// getVec(cin) is an rvalue; move assignment
 ```

-### <a name="26-but-rvalues-are-copied-if-there-is-no-move-constructor"></a>2.6 ...But Rvalues Are Copied If There Is No Move Constructor
+### 2.6 ...But Rvalues Are Copied If There Is No Move Constructor

 If a class has no move constructor, function matching ensures that objects of that type are copied, even if we attempt to move them by calling `move`: